Accessibility

 Accessibility is a critical practice in the process of designing government products and services as they are intended to be used by the general public.
 There are a number of potential accessibility components that need to be evaluated in this process to ensure that everyone can meaningfully access the digital experiences.
 Without designing for accessibility, many websites and tools would be difficult or impossible for some people to use and result in people not having equal access to information.

 There are specific laws and guidelines in place to ensure that people with a range of abilities including blindness and low vision, deafness and hearing loss, learning disabilities, cognitive limitations, and limited movement can use government websites.
-Focusing on accessibility not only helps ensure that people with disabilities are able to use these products and services, but also benefits all users, leading to a better design for everyone.
+Focusing on accessibility ensures that people with disabilities are able to use these products and services, and benefits all users, leading to a better design for everyone.

 On this page you will find resources to support your team in designing for and adhering to accessibility standards.